timothykellogg/eg-01-php-jwt/README.md

    (After creating it from the `ds_config_EXAMPLE.ini` file.)
    More information for the configuration settings is below.
 *  Or via **environment variables:** export the needed environment variables.
-The file .env lists the variables.
+The file `.env` lists the variables.

-`ds_config.ini` are in the .gitignore file so your private information will not be added to your repository.
+`ds_config.ini` is in the .gitignore file so your private information will not be added to your repository.
+Do not store your Integration Key, private key, or other private information in your code repository.

 #### Creating the Integration Key
 Your DocuSign Integration Key must be configured for a JWT OAuth authentication flow: